EdwardHoward/InStock/README.md

 # InStock
-Display how many items an Amazon seller has left in stock
+A Chrome Extension to display how many items an Amazon seller has left in stock